-Based solely on the facts submitted and the representations made, we conclude the following: (1) provided that \underline{X} qualified as a small business corporation under section 1361(b) of the Code prior to the administrative dissolution under state law, \underline{X} 's status as a small business corporation is not terminated by reason of the administrative dissolution and subsequent reincorporation, and \underline{X} will not be required to make a new election under section 1362(a); (2) the administrative dissolution and subsequent reincorporation of \underline{X} under state law did not, by itself, result in a distribution or contribution of property for purposes of sections 301(a), 311(a)(2), 331(a), 336(a), or 351 of the Code; (3) \underline{X} 's administrative dissolution and subsequent reincorporation will not affect its shareholders' bases and holding periods in \underline{X} corporation stock; and (4) \underline{X} is not required to apply for a new employer identification number and can continue to use the number assigned prior to the state law dissolution.
+Based solely on the facts submitted and the representations made, we conclude the following: (1) provided that X qualified as a small business corporation under section 1361(b) of the Code prior to the administrative dissolution under state law, X's status as a small business corporation is not terminated by reason of the administrative dissolution and subsequent reincorporation, and X will not be required to make a new election under section 1362(a); (2) the administrative dissolution and subsequent reincorporation, by itself, result in a distribution or contribution of X under state law did not, by itself, result in a distribution or 351 of the Code; (3) X's administrative dissolution and subsequent reincorporation will not affect its shareholders' bases and holding periods in X corporation stock; and (4) X is not required to apply for a new employer identification number and can continue to use the number assigned prior to the state law dissolution.

 Except as expressly provided herein, no opinion is expressed or implied concerning the tax consequences of any aspect of any transaction or item discussed or referenced in this letter.
-Specifically, no opinion is expressed concerning whether the original election made by \underline{X} to be treated as an S corporation was a valid election under section 1362.
+Specifically, no opinion is expressed concerning whether the original election made by X to be treated as an S corporation was a valid election under section 1362.